resthub/resthub-spring-stack/src/documentation/testing.rst

 ~~~~~~~~~~~~~~

 * Consider declaring DBUnit and Spring Test annotations on an abstract parent class, and make all your tests inherit from this parent.
 * Use constants when initializing you dataset with Java code, and reference these constants in your unit tests.
-Doing so, you will improve the maintenability of your tests
+Doing so, you will improve the maintenability of your tests.